 - Collaborating with other managers to offer a range of health care services

 What is a Nurse Leader?

-American Sentinel’s online MSN, Management and Organizational Leadership degree is designed for experienced nurse professional who seek to develop both management and leadership skills.
+American Sentinel’s online MSN, Nursing Management and Organizational Leadership degree is designed for experienced nurse professionals who seek to develop both management and leadership skills.
 Through case studies and hands-on course work, nurses examine the various human resource challenges facing an organization as well as the dynamic nature of the strategic planning and management processes.
 Courses cover long-range planning, including budgeting, analysis and reporting.